-Join Bert Monroy for an in-depth discussion in this video Adding sidewalk, part of Bert Monroy: Dreamscapes Volume 2.
+Join Bert Monroy for an in-depth discussion in this video Adding sidewalk, part of Creating Dreamscapes in Photoshop: 2.

 Now what this scene needs is a sidewalk.
 We got the building, but it's gotta be standing on something.
 And we need something kind of fitting of this mideval kind of a look that this building has right now.
 Well look what I've got.
 Yet another vacation shot which is fairly worthless as a really a piece of art.
 But, look what it has, it has a great sidewalk.
 Unfortunately, back in Midieval times, they didn't have these kind of sores.
 That the manhole cover there just isn't quite going to work.
 So, the first thing we gotta do is get rid of it.
 Not that hard.

 I got my clone tool here.
 I make sure that I have a nice hard edge to it, about, 90 would be good.
 And, I come in here and I will go right next to it, right here I'll say option click clone from there, and come right over here, and start to cover it up.
 And there we go.
 It's gone.
 That was pretty easy.
 We'll just kind of lighten it up a little bit tehre and our sidewalk is now old again.
 Now it has these great little steps which is really fortunate because look we have doors there.

 Right?
 So those steps are going to come in really handy.
 So now what I'm going to do is I'm going to come in here and I'm going to select this sidewalk.
 So I'm just going to go in right through here, this whole thing, and just select this entire sidewalk.
 Right there like that, Okay, so now that I have it, I come over here and I want to make sure what the layer I am on here.
 Okay, so, right underneath the(UNKNOWN) go right to the top.
 Right, so now I know where I am, I am going to go to that file of my pavement and drag that into here into the file.
 There it is.